 Many of the quantitative indicators used in research assessment are citation-based bibliometric indicators such as citation counts; journal impact factors; and the h-index.
-These are derived from the data found in Web of Science, Scopus, or in Google Scholar.
-These metrics are used in many commonly used sources, such as on publisher's journal web sites and in QMU reports derived from eResearch.
-It is important that all staff involved in research, and not just those directly involved in the assessment of research, have an understanding of the underpinnings, benefits and limitation of these indicators and their responsible use.
+These are derived from the data found in Web of Science, Scopus, or Google Scholar.
+These metrics are used in many commonly used sources, such as on publisher's journal websites and in QMU reports derived from eResearch.
+It is important that all staff involved in research, and not just those directly involved in the assessment of research, have an understanding of the underpinnings, benefits and limitations of these indicators and their responsible use.

 Alternative metrics ('altmetrics') are a relatively new kind of indicator which provide information about attention to research outputs in social media such as Twitter and also information about captures, shares and number of views and downloads.
 There are still many uncertainties about these developing metrics, including about their reliability.
 The FFRM therefore recommends that altmetrics should not be used in REF style evaluations of outputs although there may be some value in their use in assessment of impact.

 Implement assessment procedures that only use quantitative indicators in parallel with peer review.
 Indicators may be used in a variety of processes but indicators will not supplant peer review of both research outputs and their environment.